Graph Data Augmentation for Graph Machine Learning: A Survey: GDA for Self-supervised Learning

-Similar to contrastive learning, consistency learning learns representation from different views of data and maximizes their agreement.
-However, unlike contrastive learning that compares between data objects, the consistency loss compares the distributions of a batch of representations via metrics like KL-divergence.
-Therefore, the consistency loss is rarely used itself, but often used along with supervised losses in the semi-supervised learning.
-For example, NodeAug~\cite{wang2020nodeaug} uses three local structure-based augmentation operations: replace attributes, remove edges, and add edges.
+In real GML applications, semi-supervised learning usually plays an important role as only a small fraction of training data are labeled in most of the cases~\cite{wu2020comprehensive}.
+Due to such label scarcity, consistency training is commonly used to leverage the unlabeled data to improve the model quality.
+Similar to contrastive learning, consistency training itself is a self-supervised learning objective that aims to maximizes the agreement of representations learned from different views of the data.
+However, unlike (non-)contrastive learning that compares between data objects, the consistency loss compares the distributions of a batch of representations via metrics like KL-divergence.
+Therefore, the consistency loss is rarely used itself, but often used along with supervised losses in the semi-supervised learning settings.
+The final learning objective is usually a linear combination of the supervised loss (e.g., cross entropy for classification tasks) and the consistency loss.

+NodeAug~\cite{wang2020nodeaug} uses three local structure-based augmentation operations: replacing attributes, removing and adding edges.
 NodeAug minimizes the KL-divergence between the node representations learned from the original graph and augmented graph.
 GRAND~\cite{feng2020graph} creates multiple different augmented graphs with node dropping and feature masking.
 The consistency loss then minimizes the distances of the representations learned from the augmented graphs.
+NASA~\cite{bo2022regularizing} proposes Neighbor Replace augmentation to randomly replace the 1-hop neighbors with 2-hop neighbors, and then use a neighbor-constrained consistency regularization during training.
+To further utilize the information given by different graph diffusions, MV-GCN~\cite{yuan2021semi} generates two complementary views with PPR and heat kernel and learns from both created views and the original graph.
+Then, it feeds three views of the graph into three GCNs, and uses a consistency regularization loss to reduce the distribution distance of the representations learned across the views, and derives the final node representations as a combination of the three.